jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

 Uncategorised
   Events:
     CF: do_xmalloc at wrapper.c:51:8
-    CT: Jump to external code
+    CT: Jump to external code for _malloc
-    CF: Jump to external code
-    CT: External code
-    RF: Jump to external code
-    RF: do_xmalloc at wrapper.c:68:1
-    RF: xmalloc at wrapper.c:0:0
   Occurrences: 1

 Uncategorised